mustafaabobakr/github-labels/README.md

   <td  data-type="desc">

 ```
-any change in component/function Behavior
+any change in component
+or function Behavior
 ```

   </td>